BelhalK/BelhalK.github.io/_posts/2016-07-01-Agora - Slack connected Chrome extension.markdown

 ---
 layout: post
 section-type: post
-title: MIT VMS - DataXylo
+title: Agora - Slack Connected Chrome Extension
-post-preview: DataXylo, is a data science company with its unique AI backed data prep platform, to tame the big data and clean, prepare, unify and expand multiple silo database relevant for analytics across customer data driven Enterprise.
-While working with business users and Analyst, Dataxylo helps in solving real business problem through bottom-up Analytics basis and let the data scientist focus on more insights than data preparation.
+post-preview: Agora is the solution to better manage knowledge on Slack channels within any company.
+Most of the time, slack users

 ---
-**[MIT VMS - DataXylo](https://dataxylo.com)** is a project I started with two other classmates within the MIT Ventureships Club.
+**[Agora - Slack Connected Chrome Extension](http://meetagora.strikingly.com/)** is a project I started with three classmates and kept on developping over the summer.

-DataXylo, is a data science company with its unique AI backed data prep platform, to tame the big data and clean, prepare, unify and expand multiple silo database relevant for analytics across customer data driven Enterprise.
-While working with business users and Analyst, Dataxylo helps in solving real business problem through bottom-up Analytics basis and let the data scientist focus on more insights than data preparation.
+We started this project with the willingness to make the internet browsing a funnier experience.
+Most of the time, internet users wanting to share the latest website they've been visiting, copy paste that url and send it through their favorit messaging app.
+A real UX headache.

-More to come on this project...
+Check out our website http://meetagora.strikingly.com/